Start here: Unraveling the Chaos

 DON'T GO SEARCHING FOR EVIDENCE

-- of past acting out.
-This is "safety seeking" and very common, so it's nothing to be ashamed of.
-But the way you feel, is all the evidence you need to enforce a boundary and begin to re-focus your sense of safety coming from your own strengths, not your partner's behavior.
+- Of past acting out.
+This is "safety seeking" and very common, so it's nothing to be ashamed of, but it could cause you further trauma.
+The way you feel, is all the evidence you need to enforce a boundary and begin to re-focus your sense of safety coming from your own strengths, not your partner's behavior.
 If you decide to stay in the relationship, allow that information to come out in a controlled, Full Therapeutic Disclosure, which can be a healing event.
 You've already seen enough.
 You can't "unsee" certain pictures, messages or other facts about your partner's sexual behavior.
 You may expose yourself to traumatic images you will have to work through in trauma therapy.
 Addicts have become skillful manipulators, and are adept at using lies, minimizing, justification, blame, denial and gas lighting in an effort to avoid responsibility for their behaviors.
 You can also become addicted to the adrenaline that your brain feels when you "find" something.
 Try to not start that habit, or try to stop as soon as you can.
 Work with a professional to find other ways to find your authentic emotional safety

 *Note - this is not the same as the recovering addict providing full transparency and your willingness to, "trust but verify" as agreed with the addict.
 After discovery, the addict should be willing to comply with a boundary of rigorous honesty and full transparency.
 This means that the addict shares all logins and passwords, so there is no secrecy.